joohong89/weather-app/README.md

 ## Assumptions Made
 * Only English character can be searched
+* Max content area to be 768px
 * To use localstorage for API to store search history
 * No need to minify and uglify
 * No need to optimize image size
 * Search History is allowed to go infinitely long
-* Image displayed to correspond with weather type
+* Image to be changed to correspond with weather type

 ## For Future Development
 * To use typeahead instead of showing separate modal for country selection
 * Fully customise bootstrap's theming
 * Add visualisation for rainfall predictions for next few days
 * Compare rainfall (or other parameters) of two locations
+* Have separate `.env.prod` files
+* Config file to store things like toast delay etc.
+* Localisation to prevent hardcoding words/sentences into page
+* Unit testing

 # Development
 `npm run dev`